-Ta-Dah, this Unicorn became a Travel Writer.
-Inspiring participation in the healthy and social community activity of volleyball, and encouraging others to get away from their screens and see the world live and in person.
+Ta-Dah!
+This Unicorn became a Travel Writer.
+Inspiring participation in the healthy and social community activity of beach volleyball, and encouraging others to get away from their screens and see the world live and in person.
 The best way I accomplish this is to travel and share my perspectives of communities across the US.
 I look forward to sharing my experiences, but more importantly, to hear feedback from others inspired to visit these places.
-If you like my page, follow me, comment your thoughts and experiences, and help me spread the intoxication of fun with others by sharing my site via Facebook, Instagram, and Twitter.
+If you like my page, follow me, comment your thoughts and experiences, and help me spread the intoxication of fun with others by sharing my site via Facebook, Instagram, and Twitter, and LinkedIn.

 What People Say

 “Wherever they may have come from, and wherever they may have gone,

 Which means as long as we can dream, there will be unicorns.”
 Bruce Coville

 “Our greatest ability as humans is not to change the world; but to change ourselves.”

 “The purpose of life is to live it, to taste experiance to the utmost, to reach out eagerly and without fear for newer and richer experince.”